 Chemical Issues with Memory Foam Mattresses:

 The polyurethane used to manufacture memory foam mattresses contains certain chemicals that provide specific beneficial properties to the foam.
-These chemicals can vary according the manufacturer concerned.
-Such substances not only enable a foam (or mattress) to support you when and where you need it, but also to revert back to its original form and shape once you rise from it.
+These chemicals can vary according to the manufacturer concerned.
+Such substances not only enable a foam (or mattress) to support you when and where you need it but also to revert back to its original form and shape once you rise from it.
 Nobody wants a mattress that conforms to their shape but does not go flat again when they leave it.

-When you first receive delivery of a memory foam mattress, you may notice a chemical smell coming from it.
+When you first receive the delivery of a memory foam mattress, you may notice a chemical smell coming from it.
 That is the residue from the materials used to manufacture the foam and sometimes to fireproof it.
 Such volatile substances soon evaporate off and dissipate, after which your mattress should be odor free.

 The most common chemical components of memory foam and of all polyurethanes, including polyurethane paints, are substances known as diisocyanates.
 In their raw states, diisocyanates can lead to respiratory issues and dermatitis, but when polymerized they are relatively harmless.
 These are not a significant chemical issue with polyurethane foams.
 The main issue is off-gassing.

 Off-gassing is no more than the release of chemical fumes from the finished foam.
 Once any foam has been manufactured there are generally some solvent fumes still trapped in the foam’s structure.
 This is released over time, and when you first unpack your mattress you may be able to smell it.
-This odour generally dissipates after a short period – normally within 2 days or so.
+This odor generally dissipates after a short period – normally within 2 days or so.